 Many students claim to be just bad test takers.
 No matter how much they study or how well they understand the information, when it comes to taking the test, they can’t perform.
 Well, rest-assure that the problem probably isn’t that the student is a “bad” test taker, but that they let stress get the better of them.
 In 9 out of 10 students, inability to perform on tests is caused by stress and tension.
 Luckily, there are some test taking tips that will help any student conquer test apprehension.
 SECRET WEAPONS All students should have a few of these secret ways to improve not only their test-taking abilities, but also their confidence and self-assurance on the day of the test.
 The following tips can make a big difference right before a test.
 Students should try them all to see which ones work best for them.
 Special Advice to Students: 1.
 Use multi-sensory studying and memorization practices.
 When we study, we tend to focus on the visual, but actually, other senses... read more

 Mark Twain is often credited as saying that there are "lies, damn lies, and statistics" but as someone who tutors in statistics, I see it more as there are people who tell lies and lies with statistics.
 Statistics themselves are only numbers, and while calculations can be mistaken, the wrong formulas can be used and yes numbers can be used to mislead people; the numbers themselves do not lie.
 The problem for most people with statistics is that it is an unusual way to think about and manipulate numbers.
 This week, I have been helping a student better understand the implications of an average of a sample, also referred to as the mean in order to prepare for an upcoming standardized test.
 Generally, a sample consists of individuals 1, 2, 3, …, n, who each have some numerical characteristic x1, x2, x3, …, xn.
-For example, a sample of individual's resting heart rate (measured in beats per minute, bpm) could be as follows: Individual 1 has a rate of 43 bpm, 2 has 47,... read more
+For example, a sample of individual's resting heart rate (measured in beats per minute, bpm) could be as follows: Individual 1 has a rate of 43 bpm,... read more

 Please note first off that this is written primarily about the ACT.
 I have not taken the other tests, but I have a feeling that what I write here will be at least partially relevant to them.
 Some of the fundamentals for preparing for the ACT test morning are pretty straightforward: 1.
 Get enough sleep the night before (and the night before that too.
 Many forget that two nights ago does have a strong impact on performance).
 2. Eat a hearty breakfast.
 Eggs work well for me, but really anything hot to start the body going, and avoid sausages and the like.
 Most are made with turkey, which we all know from thanksgiving helps put people to sleep.
 3. Leave early so you can arrive early to reduce stress.
 4. If you have time to worry, you have time to do some last-minute studying ;) Now, there is one major thing I would like to point out that many of you reading this may not realize about the morning of the ACT: once you enter the building, the test is still far from... read more